tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Staff of Massacres

+When you cast an attack spell using this staff, you gain a +1 attack bonus with that spell if it has more than one target.

+**Quirk:** Obsessed with numbers and calculations.

+---

+#### Staff of Prophecy

+_Recharge 16+:_ This ornate ivory staff is decorated with thousands of tiny letters, whose endless combinations and recombinations encapsulate every possible prophecy.
+You may only glimpse a fraction of the full divine insight contained in the staff, but it’s enough to give you an edge.
+When you activate the staff, pick three combatants – allies or enemies – and roll 1d20 for each of them.
+That d20 is the natural roll they’re going to make for their next attack.
+So, when a target of your prophecy makes an attack, they don’t need to roll the die – they just take the d20 you rolled for them and use the value shown on it.

+The vision only looks into the immediate future – if any of the targeted creatures don’t make an attack by the end of your next turn, discard the value you rolled for them.

+The staff doesn’t give you any special power to affect the future, it just gives you a brief insight into likely outcomes.

+**Quirk:** Speaks in riddles.

+---

 #### Staff of the Diffident Magician

 _Recharge 6+:_ The first time an enemy engages you, make an opportunity attack against that enemy.
 On a hit, you deal +2d8 damage with that attack (epic: +4d10) and daze the foe until the end of its turn, if the creature is large or smaller (epic: any size).

 **Quirk:** Doesn't like to be touched.

----

-#### Staff of Massacres

-When you cast an attack spell using this staff, you gain a +1 attack bonus with that spell if it has more than one target.

-**Quirk:** Obsessed with numbers and calculations.

 ---